Federated Causal Discovery From Interventions: Federated Causal Discovery From Interventions

 \subsection{Naive belief aggregation}

-In a naive scenario, we assume $X^{k}_{\mathcal{I}} = X, \; \forall k \in \{1, ..., K\}$.
-Let $\psi^k$ be the prior belief obtained by each client, after transmission of $\psi^k$ to the server, the aggregated belief is calculated by a weighted average over $\psi^k$ matrices through
+In a naive scenario, we assume $X^{k}_{\mathcal{I}} = X, \; \forall k \in \{1, \ldots, K\}$.
+Let $\psi^k$ be the prior belief obtained by each client, after transmission of $\psi^k$ to the server, the aggregated belief is calculated by a weighted average over $\psi^k$ matrices through,

 where $\psi_{ij}^*$ is the aggregated belief.
 Because $w_1+ w_2+\ldots, w_K=1$, each element of the weighted sum $\psi_{ij}$ represents the parameter of a Bernoulli distribution.
 However, without access to same intervened covariates across clients' interventional dataset, this method fails to take client's expertise into account.
-For instance, a client with access to direct interventions on $X_i$ is typically more confident about the edge probability of $X_i \rightarrow X_j$ than a client without such knowledge.
+Intuitively, a client with access to direct interventions on $X_i$ is more confident about the edge probability of $X_i \rightarrow X_j$ than a client without such knowledge.
+Nonetheless, this approach can serve as a naive baseline designed for homogeneous $D^k$ distributions, filling the void of FCD methods that harness interventional data.